 Having autism is just one of our human components and adds to our qualities as a person.
 Having autism can make sporting teams tactically ahead of the pack, as the team members with autism have unusual outside the box strategic ideas.

 What should people know about autism?

-The main thing that people should know about autism, is it’s basically a condition which impedes/ effects people’s behaviour and ability to communicate, socialise and consciously participate.
+The main thing that people should know about autism, is it’s basically a condition which impedes/affects people’s behaviour and ability to communicate, socialise and consciously participate.
 People with autism mostly look at life and things from their own point of view and can have trouble consider others views, feelings and boundaries.
 People with autism quite often can have decent amounts of anxiety and sensitivity, due to sounds, social activity and participation.
 People with autism can have various physical behaviours such as flapping, humming and thumb sucking.

 In some cases autism can over time have less impact on people’s lives with early intervention and therapies, such as Speech Pathology and Occupational Therapy.

 Although autism is a struggle, autism can lead to outside the box thinking, which can be extremely useful when it comes to education and diverse workplaces.
 People with autism can have really rich, fulfilling and highly successful lives.
 They’re just as nice, useful, and an enjoyable part of society and community as the mainstream population.